Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

-Blue and Orange Morality: Wonka cares more about the production and the quality of confectionery than the safety of children.
+Blue and Orange Morality / Skewed Priorities: He definitely cares more about the production and the quality of confectionery than the safety of children.
 (He assures Mrs. Gloop that her son won't be turned into fudge "Because the taste would be terrible!")
 Granted, he is testing them, so his concerns for their safety are probably nonexistent.
 Plus, he talks about the solutions as if they were standard emergency procedures, likely because they do have accidents like those from time to time.

-Hypocrite: He considers chewing gum "really gross" and detestable, yet seemingly sees no wrong in making profit from selling it (in the book, he explicitly states his desire to get that flawed gum right so he can sell it).
-He also disdains fat children, yet sees no wrong in selling chocolate, and generally candy, even though sweets are the number one cause for child obesity.
+Hypocrite: He considers chewing gum "really gross" and detestable, yet seemingly sees no wrong in making profit from selling it (note that in the book, he explicitly states his desire to get that flawed gum right so he can sell it).
+He also disdains fat children, yet sees no wrong in selling chocolate, and general candy, even though sweets are number one cause for child obesity.
+He also denies that the Oompa-Loompas' songs about the mishaps happening to the children were prepared in advance, even though they clearly were.

 Interpretative Character: The guiding thread through all adaptations is that he's a Mad Scientist of candymaking with a unique way of thinking, seriously Skewed Priorities (especially with regard to the fates of those who don't heed him), and Trickster tendencies.
 The resultant enigma allows for a wide range of interpretations, as seen below.